 Prior to joining Cohen Milstein in 2015, Mr. Corman was a Litigation Associate at a top-tier defense firm.
 There, he focused on Foreign Corrupt Practices Act internal investigations for Fortune 500 clients, as well as pro bono cases in federal district court and before the Supreme Court.

-Mr. Corman’s current cases include:
+Mr. Corman’s current high-profile cases include:

 - Long Island Housing Services, Inc., et al. v.
 NPS Holiday Square LLC, et al. (E.D.N.Y.): Cohen Milstein is representing Long Island Housing Services (LIHS), Suffolk Independent Living Organization (SILO) and Suffolk County residents in a Fair Housing Act race and disability discrimination class action against a prominent Long Island-area property management company.

 - Lopez, et al. v.
 Ham Farms, LLC, et al. (E.D.N.C.): Cohen Milstein represents migrant seasonal and H-2A farm labor workers in a wage and hour dispute under the FLSA, the Migrant and Seasonal Agricultural Worker Protection Act (MSPA), and the North Carolina Wage & Hour Act.
+On September 21, 2020, the Court preliminarily approved a $720,000 settlement and certification of the class and collective action.
+Final approval of the settlement is pending.

 - Castillo v.
 Western Range Association (D. Nev.): Cohen Milstein represents H-2A shepherds in a class action against Western Range Association in a wage and hour dispute.